arif853/arif853/README.md

 # Hi there! 👋 I'm Md.
-[Arif Hossen]
+Arif Hossen
 ## 🚀 About Me
 I'm a **professional web application developer** specializing in **PHP Laravel, HTML, CSS, and Bootstrap**.
 I have been working with the **Laravel framework since 2020**, building dynamic and efficient web applications.
+A **proactive and results-driven Software Developer** with proven experience in building dynamic web applications using **Laravel, JavaScript, and MySQL**.
+Adept at both frontend and backend development, I specialize in delivering **efficient, scalable solutions** that meet business needs.
+Eager to contribute my skills to a forward-thinking team and continue growing in a fast-paced environment.

 ### 💼 Professional Experience
 - **Project Lead & Senior Developer at QBit Tech** (Since 2023)